 The coastal city of Kawasaki in Japan is looking to predict tsunamis and their impact using artificial intelligence.

-It will study ways to predictive the “profile” of tsunamis, such as the waves’ height and their arrival times and simulate how tsunamis could flood coastal areas.
+It will study ways to predict the “profile” of tsunamis, such as the waves’ height and their arrival times, and simulate how tsunamis could flood coastal areas.

 It will combine this data with a simulation of residents’ evacuation routes and behaviour, to find ways to better prepare for disasters and mitigate their impact.